The following strengths make us the Native-serving charity-of-choice:

 PWNA serves remote locations most organizations cannot reach.

-PWNA works through a distribution network and more than 1,000 grassroots partnerships to improve the lives of 250,000 Native Americans each year.
+PWNA works through a distribution network and hundreds of tribal partners to improve the lives of 250,000 Native Americans each year.
 PWNA also connects outside resources directly to the reservations.
 View our interactive map

-PWNA has a 25-year history of working effectively with diverse Native cultures.
+PWNA has over a 25-year history of working effectively with diverse Native cultures.

 Our services benefit the majority of the reservations in South Dakota, North Dakota, Montana, Wyoming, Idaho, Nebraska, Arizona, New Mexico, and Utah.
 We also have a few partners in southern Colorado and southwestern California where our services fit the needs.
 We also serve Native American students from the 50 states with our scholarships service.